tsackton/taelgar/People/Historical Figures/Dunmari Rulers/Jita.md

 The founding ruler and Samraat of the Dharajun dynasty, associated with [[Chidya]] and often called the dynasty of the horse.

-Jita was born in the empty plains of northwestern Dunmar, near current-day Songara.
+Jita was born in the empty plains of northwestern Dunmar, near current-day [[Songara]].
 In DR 1402, at just 16, she won several decisive victories against Thundering Axe Horde, driving them across the Mahar.
 Soon after she was proclaimed Samraat, founding a new dynasty under the protection of Chidya.

 Her primary court was based in Tokra, which grew dramatically during the 57 years of her rule.